Our mission and guiding principals

 Grains have a central role to play on the farm.

 Grains feed people, animals and help to manage healthy soils – ensuring their vitality for generations to come.
-A regional gristmill provides local farmers an outlet to sell their high quality grains for food, while also benefiting from the animal feed and utility grains provide.
+A regional gristmill makes high quality grains from local farms available for food, while also making seed, animal feed and the utility of grain byproducts available to communities.
 Before chemicals were used to kill weeds on farms, cover crops like oats and rye were commonly used to deter weeds naturally.
-When grown in rotation with other crops, grains help balance nutrients in the soil to produce the tastiest vegetables and lush yields.
+When grown in rotation with other crops like dry beans, peas, and clover, grains help balance nutrients in the soil to produce the tastiest food and lush yields.